sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.md

 The following are some questions you might have (read: I had).

-### Do userspace tasks run in the kernel?
+### Do we change the task struct when serving a syscall?

+No, the task struct stays the same.
+The task struct declares it represents a userspace task, but it stays as the active task when serving syscalls or similar actions on behalf of its userspace execution.

-Yes, 'userspace' tasks run in the kernel.
-We don't have dedicated tasks to swap out to.
-Thanks to address space quadrants we don't even need to change the active memory mapping: upon entry to the kernel we automatically start using the PID 0 mapping.
+Thanks to address space quadrants we don't even need to change the active memory
+mapping: upon entry to the kernel we automatically start using the PID 0 mapping.

 ### Where does a task get allocated a PID?

-Referring to the hardware PID, used for virtual memory translations, this is actually a property of the memory mapping struct (`mm_struct`).
-You can find a PID being allocated when a new `mm_struct` is created, which may or may not occur depending on the task clone parameters.
+Software PIDs are allocated when spawning a new process.
+However, if the process shares memory mappings with another (such as threads can), it may not be allocated a new hardware PID.
+Referring to the PID used for virtual memory translations, the hardware PID is actually a property of the memory mapping struct (`mm_struct`).
+You can find a hardware PID being allocated when a new `mm_struct` is created, which may or may not occur depending on the task clone parameters.

 ### How can the fork and exec syscalls be hooked into for arch specific handling?